 The Niagara Golf Warehouse Men's Tour was established in 2001 to give Niagara Region's best amateur players the opportunity to hone their skills in a competitive environment at a reasonable price.
-The Tour is a non-profit organization that is governed by a 2 person committee and supported by a large group of sponsors.
-Membership is restricted to residents of Niagara Region or members of Niagara Region golf courses.
+The Tour is a non-profit organization that is governed by a 3 person committee and supported by a large group of sponsors.

 TOUR BACKGROUND -